jonathannen/cater/README.md

 There are three main motivations behind cater:

 * **Micro-Services having First-Class "Micro-Applications"**<br/>Having experience with several Ruby on Rails monoliths, we now want to write platforms as a series focused, contained applications.
-* **No Boilerplate**<br/>Lots of focused applications sounds tidy, but generally means lots of boilerplate.
+* **No Boilerplate**<br/>Lots of focused applications sounds tidy, but also means lots of boilerplate.
 Lots of repeated code.
 Cater's mantra is "no boilerplate".
-We want focused, contained _straightforward_ applications.
+We want focussed, contained _straightforward_ applications.
-* **Fully Universal Applicatins**<br/>Boilerplate is one complicating issue.
-Overlap, repetition and competition between the client and server code is another.
+* **Fully Universal Applications**<br/>Boilerplate is one complicating issue.
+Overlap, repetition, and competition between the client and server code is another.
 Cater aims to be a simple way of building and maintaining Universal applications.

 <a id="getting-started"></a>